udaan-iitt/editions/2023_Winter/chapter-zero-with-help-comes-hope.md

 We also talked to the current student head of the Unit, Chaitanya, on how the GCU functions today and what can a student do to get help.

 > *GCU has been instrumental in balancing students' mental health and mood swings since its inception.
-With experienced mentors like Prof Samiullah, Mrs. Neerja, the team brings in many years of experience dealing with such issues, and having them on board is a blessing.
+With experienced mentors like Prof Samiullah, Mrs. Neeraja, the team brings in many years of experience dealing with such issues, and having them on board is a blessing.
 They provide you viable guidance without compromise in your privacy.
 Please don't hesitate to book an appointment and help yourself deal with hard times and face anything life brings.*

 With a team of wonderfully talented and supportive individuals, getting help is merely a door away!
 You can contact the representatives of GCU if you need help with anything..
 They are also always available to reach you through any of their social media platforms [here](https://linktr.ee/GCUIITT).